Prisoner MORAN, John

 THE QVMAG PRINTS

 The NLA mounted carte-de-visite is a print from Nevin’s original capture which was acquired by the NLA from the QVMAG ca. 1985 for an exhibition (McPhee, personal communication).
-The original print was cleaned of scratches and cracks, and reproduced in the early 1900s by Beattie.
-The original print was collated into one of three panels, forty in all, by Beattie and advertised for sale in his catalogue, 1916.
+The original uncut sepia print was cleaned of scratches and cracks, and re-photographed as a black and white print by Chris Long at the QVMAG in 1985 for reasons known only to himself since they serve no purpose.
+The original print taken from Nevin’s glass negative of the 1870s was removed from the prisoner’s Hobart Gaol rap sheet and collated into one of three panels, forty (40) in all, by convictaria collector John Watt Beattie and advertised for sale in his catalogue, 1916.
 Both the original 1874 print and the 1980s reproduction are held at the QVMAG:

 Reproduced from T. Nevin’s negative 1874